Want to get updates to your mailbox? 📬

 If you receive a lead that is fraudulent or a poor match, you can dispute the charge for credit.

 From your profile, you can manage how much you’d like to spend by raising or lowering your weekly budget.
 You might go over budget some weeks if a high number of people are searching for services in your area.
-Google sets a monthly spending max depending on your weekly budget.
-Once you've reached the max spend for the month, users will no longer see your ad until the next month begins.

 When setting your budget, determine the number of leads you want per week.
 If you’re starting off, budget for at least 20 leads per week to get the most out of your new ads.